mohangundappa/RetailBrain/README.md

 All services are consolidated within the backend component, maintaining a clear separation through a standardized API gateway serving as the primary entry point for all interactions.

+### Application Flow

+1. **API Gateway**: All requests enter through `api_gateway.py`, which routes them to the appropriate endpoints.
+2. **Services Layer**: The `services` module contains business logic for handling requests.
+3. **Brain Orchestration**: The optimized brain service manages agent selection and execution.
+4. **Agent Framework**: Specialized agents provide domain-specific handling of user requests.
+5. **State Persistence**: Conversation state is maintained for context-aware interactions.

+For technical details on the backend architecture, see [backend/README.md](backend/README.md).

 ## Key Technologies

 - **Python 3.12+**: For backend and agent logic